Oracle-Mag/oracle-mag/README.md

 - [ ] Create image of magazine to use for landing page
 - [ ] Add in all articles to articles database
 - [x] Add date sorting for articles
-- [ ] Create profiles for unmentioned writers (e.g. Berenika Netíková) + new writers
+- [ ] Create profiles for unmentioned writers (e.g. Berenika Netíková, Eva Slesarenko) + new writers

 #### Non-essential Extension Ideas